-I gained a BA and a D.Phil from the Department of Geography and the Environment at the University of Oxford, where my research conducted in the Long-Term Ecology Laboratory focused on reconstructing the vegetation dynamics, landscape processes, palaeoclimate and fire history during the last glacial period.
+I gained a BA and a D.Phil from the Department of Geography and the Environment at the University of Oxford.
+My doctoral research conducted in the Long-Term Ecology Laboratory investigated vegetation and landscape responses to climate change in the northern Levant during the last glacial period.

 Sedimentary records of Levantine rainfall variability: assessing the dynamics of Cyprus Lows during the Holocene

 Darren’s research was focused on investigating spatial-temporal variability in rainfall dynamics in the northern Levant during the last 10,000 years.
 The data generated from this research provided the first long-term record of precipitation from this region.
 Rainfall dynamics were reconstructed through analysis of changes in the hydrogen isotopic (δD) signatures of leaf waxes preserved in lake sedimentary sequences collected from Oroklini Wetland, Cyprus, Palm Islands, Lebanon and Aammiq Wetland, Lebanon.

 Atmospheric change and the nutrient content of Pollen

 Climate and atmospheric change are having significant effects on all facets of the natural environment.
 This project aimed to determine whether increases in atmospheric CO2 over the last 200 years has altered the nutrient content of pollen of British insect pollinated plants.
 Biochemical analysis (FTIR) was conducted on pollen collected from herbarium specimens of common British insect pollinated plants including red clover, comfrey and thistle.

 Have increasing levels of atmospheric CO2 and nitrogen deposition affected secondary growth rates in temperate tree species?